 Asking for a friend: Therapy options for a wheelchair-bound person in a tiny town in central Texas?
 (Skype or phone, maybe?) [more inside]

 Is there a way to video conference 4 webcams in an easy and reliable way, preferably free?
 I would love to find a service like Skype that allows more than 2 people to video talk at the same time.
 Thanks for your thoughts!

 We are trying to have lab meetings over video-conferencing and no matter how much preparation, we always seem to eat 30 minutes of time fiddling with the setup.
 We've tried various iChat/Skype/gchat combinations and nothing has really stuck so far.
 What I really want to do is have one computer on each end video conferencing and sharing a powerpoint presentation. [more inside]

 Multi-continent baby shower!
 I am trying to host a baby shower for someone in the US, while all of the guests are abroad.
 I sort of assumed that Skype would be able to do this, but it looks like I won't be able to get video for everyone, just voice (?).
 What are my best options? [more inside]

-I can do it professionally.
+I've been asked to do a video conference job interview via Skype.
+Telephone interview has been offered as an option, but I think video might be in my favor if I can do it professionally.
 Never done video conferencing before, though, and there are a number of factors to consider.
 Help me weigh my options! (general tips also welcome) [more inside]